muneer78/muneer78.github.io/_posts/2019-06-25-the-curse-of-having-an-opinion-about-everything.md

 ---
 date: 2019-06-25
-title: The Curse Of Having An Opinion About Everything
+title: The curse of having an opinion about everything
 tags: thinking
 ---